plotly/graph_reference/README.md

 ### Glossary

-* `#Q`: in `graph_objs_meta.py` these comments refer to questions about Plotly's functionality,
+* `#Q`: in `graph_objs_meta.py` these comments refer to questions about Plotly's functionality.
-* `#TODO!`: in `graph_objs_meta.py` these comments refer to tasks that remain to be completed,
+* `#TODO!`: in `graph_objs_meta.py` these comments refer to tasks that remain to be completed.
-* Artifact (or `#ARTIFACT`): Artifact keys are keys that not intended for API use (i.e. meant for GUI use), but that must remain part of graph reference to ensure reproducibility,
+* Artifact (or `#ARTIFACT`): Artifact keys are keys that not intended for API use (i.e. meant for GUI use), but that must remain part of graph reference to ensure reproducibility.
+Artifact keys should be placed last in each graph objects.
 * Obsolete: Obsolete keys are keys no longer relevant in both from the APIs and the GUI.
 Obsolete keys must be dropped from graph reference.